seth-gordon/daemonica/_grammar/conventional.md

 The valence-1 words _ū, ur, ahu_ are the proximal, medial, and distal demonstratives.
-In highly casual speech, _ur_, or _urkur_, its the valence-0 form, can be used to refer to a predicate that used to be on the stack; this is the closest Daemonica comes to having a third-person pronoun or a specific determiner.
+In highly casual speech, _ur_, or _urkur_, its valence-0 form, can be used to refer to a predicate that used to be on the stack; this is the closest Daemonica comes to having a third-person pronoun or a specific determiner.